-Under the provisions of ASC 855, Subsequent Events ("ASC 855"), companies are required to evaluate events and transactions that occur after the Consolidated Statement of Financial Condition date but before the date the Consolidated Statement of Financial Condition is issued, or available to be issued in the case of non-public entities.
+Under the provisions of ASC 855, Subsequent Events ("ASC 855"), companies are required to evaluate events and transactions that occur after the Consolidated Statement of Financial Condition date but before the date the Consolidated Statement of Financial Condition is issued.
 As such, the Company is required to evaluate and recognize in the Consolidated Statement of Financial Condition the effect of all events or transactions that provide additional evidence of conditions that existed at the Consolidated Statement of Financial Condition date, including estimates inherent in the Consolidated Statement of Financial Condition's preparation.

-The Company evaluated events subsequent to September 30, 2023 through December 1, 2023, the date on which the Consolidated Statement of Financial Condition is available to be issued.
+The Company evaluated events subsequent to September 30, 2024 through December 6, 2024 the date on which the Consolidated Statement of Financial Condition is available to be issued.
 There were no material recognizable or non-recognizable subsequent events during this period.